sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 `dzil build`

 OK!
 It looks like we are getting somewhere now.
 The `dist` command has reported that is has created a new tarball and a directory, `Greeting-0.001` for us.
-These files are functional distributions that can actually be installed.
+The files in this directory are a fully functional build of your module that can actually be released, distributed, installed on other machines.
 Take a look inside the `Greetings-0.001` and now you'll see something that looks much closer to what we generated with the `h2xs` command.

-### Distributing your build to yourself
+### Distributing Your Build to Yourself

 The tarball now sitting in the directory, `Greeting-0.001.tar.gz`, is the compressed version of our `Greetings-0.001` directory which saves us the step of